elastic/logstash-docs-md/docs/lsr/plugins-filters-elastic_integration.md

 If an ingest pipeline is configured with `on_failure` conditions, failures during pipeline execution are internally handled by the ingest pipeline itself and not be visible to {ls}.
 This means that errors are captured and processed within the pipeline, rather than being passed to {ls} for logging or tagging.
-To identify and analyze such cases, go to the {kib} -> Stack Management -> Ingest pipelines and find the ingest pipeline you are using.
+To identify and analyze such cases, go to the {{kib}}} -> Stack Management -> Ingest pipelines and find the ingest pipeline you are using.
 Click on it and navigate to the _Failure processors_ section.
 If processors are configured, they may specify which field contains the failure details.
 For example, the pipeline might store error information in a `error.message` field or a custom field defined in the _Failure processors_ configuration.
-Go to the {kib} Dev Tools and search for the data (`GET {index-ingest-pipeline-is-writing}/_search`) and look for the fields mentioned in the failure processors .
+Go to the {{kib}} Dev Tools and search for the data (`GET {index-ingest-pipeline-is-writing}/_search`) and look for the fields mentioned in the failure processors .
 The fields have error details which help you to analyze the root cause.

 % ToDo: Fix links